Future-Jim/thrive-take-home/README.md

 ## Run bootstrap scripts
 1. Authenticate to AWS Account via CLI via your preferred method.
 2. Update <ACCOUNT_NUMBER> on line 7 of bootstrap-stuff/trust-policy.json
-3. Run create-oidc-role.sh.
+3. Run bootstrap/create-oidc-role.sh
+   - sometimes this can be picky and not assign the policy to the GitHubActionsTofuRole.
+It is worth double checking that the Role has the policy attached to it.
+Otherwise the pipelines will fail
-4. Run enable-oidc.sh
+4. Run bootstrap/enable-oidc.sh
-5. Run create-gh-pat-secret.sh
+5. Run bootstrap/create-gh-pat-secret.sh
    - We are creating a simple secret that contains the gitops URL.
 This is not truly necessary but we are doing it for demonstration purposes of how to bootstrap secrets.
     ~~- __Prior__ to running this, obtain a GH PAT token for __this__ repo (see here: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)~~

-6. Run create-s3-backend.sh and take note of the __s3 bucket__ in the output
+6. Run bootstrap/create-s3-backend.sh and take note of the __s3 bucket__ in the output
 7. Update the provider config in /tofu/infra/providers.tf for the terraform backend with the S3 bucket name (key is harcoded)
 8. Update the provider config in /tofu/add-on/providers.tf for the terraform backend with the S3 bucket name (key is harcoded)
 9. Update AWS Account ID tofu/infra/config/dev.tfvars variables